Pituohai/pituohai.github.io/_pages/about.md

 🔥News
 ======
+- **2026.02**: Our paper, titled *"Prevalence of Early Rheumatic Heart Disease among Asymptomatic Schoolchildren in underserved communities in Ethiopia: Cross-sectional Observational Study"*, was accepted for publication in *JMIR Public Health and Surveillance*.
 - **2026.02**: Our paper, titled *"Robust Multimodal Learning Framework For Intake Gesture Detection Using Contactless Radar and Wearable IMU Sensors"*, was accepted for publication in *IEEE Journal of Biomedical and Health Informatics*.
 - **2026.02**: Our paper, titled *"AI and IoT for COPD Remote Monitoring: A Systematic Review of ECOPD Prediction Frameworks and Key Monitoring Physiological Variables"*, was accepted for publication in *JMIR Medical Informatics*.
 - **2026.02**: Our paper, titled *"IMU-based Pelvic Rotation Detection: A Novel Dataset, Benchmark Classifiers, and Sensor Placement Optimization"*, was accepted for publication in *IEEE Journal of Biomedical and Health Informatics*.